RUCAIBox/RecBole/docs/source/user_guide/usage/running_different_models.rst

 **training and evaluation settings**

-General recommendation models usually needs to group data by user and perform negative sampling.
+General recommendation models usually need to group data by user and perform negative sampling.
 You can set the config like this:

 .. code:: yaml